WYKB

-WYKB (105.3 FM) is a Spanish rhythmic radio station licensed to Fernandina Beach, Florida, that serves the Jacksonville area.
+WYKB (105.3 FM) is a regional Mexican radio station licensed to Fernandina Beach, Florida, that serves the Jacksonville area.
 It is owned by Norberto Sanchez's Norsan Media.

 History

 WJSJ

 Until 2008, WJSJ’s format was smooth jazz.
 In August 2008, Seven Bridges Media (owner of WJXL & WJXL-FM) entered into a time brokerage agreement to air its sports programming on WJSJ.

 WJSJ broadcast a classic country format from October 15, 2013 until May 26, 2014.
 Prior to that, it used to broadcast a Tropical format with emphasis on Salsa and Reggaeton until August 5, 2013, when it flipped to a short-lived classic hits format.
 By April 2015, then-WJSJ went silent.
 On November 2, 2015, WJSJ returned to air with sports, programming from the CBS Sports Radio.

 Classic dance WZDJ

 On July 1, 2016, WJSJ dropped the CBS Sports Radio format and began stunting.
 On July 18, 2016, WJSJ launched a classic dance format, branded as "DJ 105.3".
 The station changed its call sign to WZDJ on July 20, 2016, where afterwards, WZDJ began adding more current music from the Rhythmic and Dance genres, with the recurrents receiving less airplay.
 During this tenure, it was in the middle of being purchased through a LMA from veteran radio programmer Tony Quarterone for $1.3 million.